mendez-luisjose/Boston-House-Price-Prediction-with-Scikit-Learn-Streamlit-and-Deployed-with-Flask/README.md

 ![](./preview/preview-1.gif)

-## House Price Prediction with Scikit Learn, Numpy, Pandas, Streamlit and Deployed with Flask
+## Boston House Price Prediction with Scikit Learn, Numpy, Pandas, Streamlit and Deployed with Flask

-The Model was trained with Tabular House Prices Dataset and with the `XGBRegressor` Architecture.
+The Model was trained with Tabular Boston House Prices Dataset and with the `XGBRegressor` Architecture.
 The Model predicts the Price of a given Boston House, also the U.I. to select the parameters of the House was built with Streamlit and the API with Flask.

 ## Run it Locally